Maultasche/BaconPausableStream/README.md

 Creates a Bacon stream that can pause the generation of stream events.
+This is useful when you want to actually pause the generation of events rather than buffer events that are still being generator.

-This is useful for preventing excessive memory use from buffering of those events when they cannot be processed quickly enough.
+For example, you could use this for preventing excessive memory use from the buffering of large numbers of rapidly-generated events when they cannot be processed quickly enough.
+Pause event generation when enough events have been generated and resume event generation when more events are needed..

 Creating a pausable Bacon stream can be done by passing a generator function that generates the events for the stream, like so: